bianlab/psr/README.md

 ### main_PSR

-Run `main_PSR.m` file to obtain the pixel super resolution results of compared algorithms (Conventional-PSR, SR-SPAR, AS-PSR) and ours (DOTV-PSR and DONet-PSR).
+Run `main_PSR.m` file to obtain the pixel super-resolution results of the compared algorithms (Conv-PSR, SR-SPAR, AS-PSR) and ours (PNPTV-PSR and PNPNet-PSR).

 ### Note
 This demo code runs under gaussian noise